Search the collections

 - Acquisition Information:

-- Transfer from Museum Victoria History and Technology, 2004
+- Transfer from Museum Victoria History & Technology Department, 2004

 |Themes this item is part of:||Arms Collection, Engineering Collection, Trade Literature Collection|